ORDER YOUR BIRTH CERTIFICATE ONLINE

 Thanks to our service, you are able to request your birth certificates with ease, by avoiding long lines and without having to go to government offices.
 All you have to do is complete our easy-to-fill-out form and send it to the corresponding state vital records office.

 Once it is processed, you will receive it in the comfort of your own home by mail.
-In most cases, birth certificate orders in Arizona are filled within 5 business days.
+In most cases, birth certificate orders in Arizona are filled within 4-6 weeks.
 However, some orders may take longer due to peak request periods.

 We recommend requesting certified copies of Arizona birth certificates early to avoid delays especially if certificates are needed for sports programs, travel documents and passports, school enrollment, planning for retirement and other reasons that may have a deadline.

 You can find below a complete list of ADHS offices that issue copies of birth certificates in Arizona.
 Note that County Recorder Offices may not be near you, although they can sometimes process the requests faster than the main office.

 Arizona Department of Health Services - Office of Vital Records

 Coconino County Health and Human Services - Vital Records

 3221 N. 16th Street, Suite 100 (Main Office)